-Another autoethnographic position or option for sport psychologists to consider is what is known as analytic autoethnography (Anderson, 2006).
-This variety crafts evocative stories but is distinguished from emotional or evocative autoethnography in that the researcher is a full member in the researcher setting, is visible as such a member in the researcher’s published texts, and seeks to tell rather than show theory.
-The researcher then does not let the story do the work of theoretical analysis but instead explains what the story aims to theoretically offer.
+Another autoethnographic option for sport psychology practitioners and researchers to consider is analytic autoethnography (Anderson, 2006).
+This variety of autoethnography also crafts evocative stories but is distinguished from emotional or evocative autoethnography in that the researcher is a full member in the research setting, making one’s self visible and exposes within the published text, and seeks to overtly tell, rather than implicitly, show theory.
+Within this genre of autoethnography the researcher then does not let the story do the work of theoretical analysis nor does the researcher assume the reader will connect theory to the story on his or her own, but instead explains what the story aims to theoretically offer and accomplish.
 Examples of analytic autoethnography in sport psychology can be found in Krane (2009) who crafted sport stories from her childhood and analyzed them for their psychological and social impact, and Douglas (2014) who contrasted media narratives of her sport career with self-stories (e.g., diary extracts, stories, poems) to convey self-reflexive understanding of her self-identity and life in professional sport.
+In exercise psychology McGannon (2012) used analytic autoethnography to craft a self-reflexive story of her exercise identity and running experiences, followed by a Foucauldian interpretation which allowed her to problematize certain aspects of taken for granted fitness practices within the story, and explore the implications for exercise participation.
+As with emotional autoethnography, analytic autoethnography offer CSP researchers an additional tool with which to engage in the cultural praxis tenet of reflexivity.
+Moreover, this specific form of reflexive writing again offers CSP researchers an additional way to more deeply and explicitly engage with reflexivity on multiple levels (e.g., personal, epistemological, theoretical, methodological), beyond the acknowledgment of researchers’ identities as in previous CSP writings (e.g., McGannon & Johnson, 2009; Schinke et al., 2012).

 Recently Allen-Collinson (2011, 2012) added a further variety to autoethnography, termed autophenomenography.
-Located within phenomenology, autophenomenography is an autobiographical genre in which the phenomenological researcher is both researcher and participant in her or his study of a particular phenomenon, rather than of a particular social group that shares a common culture.
-Key also is that the researcher subjects her or his own lived experience to a sustained and rigorous phenomenological analysis.
+Located within phenomenology which also emphasizes self-identity and experience as embodied and inseparable from the socio-cultural realm, autophenomenography is an autobiographical genre in which the phenomenological researcher is positioned and acknowledged as both researcher and participant in her or his study of a particular phenomenon, rather than of a particular social group that shares a common culture.
+As a tool to extend reflexivity notions within CSP and cultural praxis, this form of autoethnography also holds great promise in light of its emphasis on t the researcher subjecting her or his own lived experience to a sustained and rigorous phenomenological analysis against the backdrop of the research process, the socio-cultural world and the ethical implications.
+As with the analytic and emotional autoethnography genres, within autophenomenography, researchers and/or practitioners must again be reflexively aware of the epistemological (e.g., social constructionism) and theoretical assumptions (e.g., phenomenology) underlying this form of writing.
+Such self-reflexive awareness will assist researchers in attaining a deeper understanding and engagement with the exploration of her or his identity as multiple and fluid (e.g., researcher and participant) and the evocative communication of these as an embodied, emotional, experiential process and product of the socio-cultural realm.